ebuchman/blog/content/posts/uoa.md

 Inside money is written money, it's money that is someone else's liability, money that is but an IOU.
 It is our political money.
-Outside money is physical money, it's no one's liability, it is pure asset.
+Outside money is physical money, it's no one's liability (but nature's!), it is pure asset.
 It is our anthropological money.
 The history of money, since the shekel, is one of a great tension between these two types of money, between inside and outside, nominal and metal, political and anthropological.